Parts Of A Muffler System

 • Exhaust Leaks: Leaks anywhere in the system can lead to increased noise, reduced performance, and the emission of harmful gases.

 Troubleshooting often involves visual inspection for leaks, rust, or damage.
-Listening for unusual sounds can also help pinpoint the location of a problem.
+But listening for unusual sounds can also help pinpoint the location of a problem.
 In many cases, professional diagnosis is recommended for accurate identification and repair.

 Frequently Asked Questions (FAQ)